haddocking/haddocking.github.io/software/haddock2.4/protocol.md

 *   *__symmultimer.cns__*:		Defines symmetry restraints
 *   *__read_noes.cns__*:		Reads again the distance restraints
 *   *__scale_inter_final.cns__*:	Turns on only intermolecular interactions and apply final scaling factor
-*   *__scale_intra_only.cns__*:		Defines only intremolecular interactions
+*   *__scale_intra_only.cns__*:		Defines only intermolecular interactions (if only 1 molecule)
 *   *__print_coorheader.cns__*:	Defines the remarks with energy statistics for the output PDB files
 *   *__waterdock_out0.cns__*:	Writes output PDB files for water in case of solvated docking

-When all structures have been generated (typically in the order of 1000 to 10000 depending on the number of starting conformations, the protocol settings and your CPU resources), HADDOCK will sort them accordingly to the criterion defined in the [*run.cns*](/software/haddock2.4/run) parameter file and write the sorted PDB filenames into *file.cns, file.list* and *file.nam* in the ***structures/it0*** directory.
+When all structures have been generated (typically in the order of 1000 to 10000 depending on the number of starting conformations, the protocol settings and your CPU resources), HADDOCK will sort them accordingly to the criterion defined in the [*run.cns*](/software/haddock2.4/run#scoring) parameter file and write the sorted PDB filenames into *file.cns, file.list* and *file.nam* in the ***structures/it0*** directory.
 These will be used for the next step (semi-flexible simulated annealing).

 <hr>

-### Semi-flexible simulated annealing
+## Semi-flexible simulated annealing

 The best XXX structures after rigid body docking (typically 200, but this is left to the user's choice (see the [run.cns file](/software/haddock2.4/run) section)) will be subjected to a semi-flexible simulated annealing (SA) in torsion angle space.
 This semi-flexible annealing consists of several stages: